ignatiusmb/aubade/workspace/content/10-modules.md

 ## /transform

-This is a standalone module which provides a set of transformer function.
-They can be used in conjunction with each other by utilizing the `pipe` function provided from the `'mauss'` package and re-exported by this module, you can do the following
+This is a standalone module which provides a set of transformer function, you can do the following

 ```typescript
 import { traverse } from 'aubade/compass';